18582088138/MindCubeX/README.md

 # MindCubeX
-Think inside the cube, A personal LLM Agent.
+Think inside the Cube, A Personal LLM Agent Center.